becla18/HudgkinHuxley/README.md

 # HudgkinHuxley

-Hudgkin-Huxley model implementation and simulations.
+Hudgkin-Huxley model implementation and simulations for the class MAT-7445: Systèmes dynamiques.